HL7/davinci-deqm/source/pages/mrp.md

 ## Graph of MRP resources:

-For MRP the Provider may submit either a *Task* resource or an *Observation* resource as the primary resource used to evaluate the measure.
+For MRP either a *Task* resource or an *Observation* resource can be used as the primary resource for evaluating the measure.

 {% include img.html img="mrp-task.jpg" caption="Option 1: MRP using Task" %}

 {% include img.html img="mrp-observation.jpg" caption="Option 2: MRP using Observation" %}

 ## MRP Data Exchange Interactions

+In the following interactions, the Provider is acting in the role of the *Producer* and the Payer("Aggregator") is acting in the role of the *Consumer*.

 ### Gather Data Requirements From Payer
 {:.no_toc}